Why Lewis Hamilton Is Excited By Sebastian Vettel’s Australian Grand Prix Win

 Lewis Hamilton then went on to explain in further detail why he was happy to be in contention with Sebastian Vettel, while he also confessed that he wished Fernando Alonso, who is widely regarded as one of the best drivers currently in the sport, but has been waylaid by the Ferrari and McLaren cars he’s been in over the years, was right up there with the two of them, too.

-Sebastian Vettel wasn’t quite as optimistic as Lewis Hamilton that Ferrari would be stay in contention with Mercedes over the coming months, though.
+Sebastian Vettel wasn’t quite as optimistic as Lewis Hamilton that Ferrari would be staying in contention with Mercedes over the coming months, though.
 In fact, according to the BBC, after the race Sebastian Vettel reminded everyone that this was still just the first of the season and that there was still a very long way to go.
 But he also made sure to declare just how proud he was of his Ferrari team and crew, too.

-We’ll have a clearer indication of Sebastian Vettel and Ferrari’s championship credentials, and how Lewis Hamilton and Mercedes will respond, when the Chinese Grand Prix takes place in two weeks time.
+We’ll have a clearer indication of Sebastian Vettel and Ferrari’s championship credentials, and how Lewis Hamilton and Mercedes will respond when the Chinese Grand Prix takes place in two weeks time.

-[Featured Image by Mark Thompson/Getty]
+[Featured Image by Mark Thompson/Getty Images]